-Tanzania's economic freedom score is 59.1, making its economy the 86th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 0.9 point from last year, and Tanzania is ranked 6th out of 47 countries in the Sub-Saharan Africa region.
-The country's economic freedom score is higher than the world and regional averages.
-Tanzania's economy is considered "mostly unfree" according to the 2024 Index.
+T anzania's economic freedom score is 59.3, making its economy the 92nd freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.2 point from last year, and Tanzania is ranked 6th out of 47 countries in the Sub-Saharan Africa region.
+The country's economic freedom score is lower than the world average and higher than the regional average.
+Tanzania's economy is considered "mostly unfree" according to the 2025 Index.

 Tanzania has achieved some income growth and poverty reduction over the past decade.
-While small in size, the financial sector has undergone modernization, and credit is increasingly allocated at market rates, supporting the development of a more vibrant entrepreneurial sector.
+The small financial sector has undergone modernization, and credit is increasingly allocated at market rates, supporting the development of a more vibrant entrepreneurial sector.
 Nevertheless, deeper institutional reforms remain critical to the country's broader long-term economic development.
 Long-standing structural problems include poor management of public finance and an underdeveloped legal framework that interferes with regulatory efficiency.
 Corruption further undermines the weak rule of law.